Silver Ochre's Who Are U.S.

 A quest guided by questions with no precise answers: Who Are U.S.?
 How do we find out?

-Who Are U.S. is Silver Ochre’s 3-year audio/video investigation into the identity of the U.S. The main question being What is the U.S.?
-From there, questions pour forth: Is it laws and borders?
+Who Are U.S. is Silver Ochre's series of audio/visual experiences with the U.S. as its focus.
+This 3-year, 6-project endeavor started in January, 2016, with the question, What is the U.S.?
+That lead to more, some being: Is it laws and borders?
 Is it the people?
 Is it the environment?
 Is it our history?
 Is it our future?
 Many of us claim to know what it is, but do we really?
 How much is our perspective based on our own personal experiences and biases?

-In the run-up to the 2016 Presidential elections, Thollem and ACVilla decided that, as artists, the best way for them to participate in this pivotal moment in time was to bring together their respective skill sets and experiences, get in the van to investigate the identity of this country and enter their findings into the national discourse.
-Originally intended as a one-year project, it has now evolved into a 3-year, multi-faceted endeavor culminating in 6 different realizations: ‘48 States/2016’, ‘Hot Pursuit Of Happiness’, ‘7-Screens Experience’, ‘Public Art/Public Domain’, ‘Artists Engaged’ and ‘The Most Important Elections In Our Lifetime’.
+In the run-up to the 2016 Presidential elections, Thollem and ACVilla decided that, as artists, the best way for them to participate in this pivotal moment in time was to bring together their respective skill sets and experiences, get in their van and travel throughout all lower 48 states to specifically investigate the identity of this country and enter their findings into the national discourse.
+Originally intended as a one-year project, it has now evolved into a multi-faceted endeavor, culminating in November 2018 in 6 different distillations of the U.S.: ‘2016’, ‘Hot Pursuit Of Happiness’, ‘7-Screens Experience’, ‘Public Art/Public Domain’, ‘Artists Engaged’ and ‘What's Your Vision?'.

-Once finished, the entire package will be donated to the Moving Image Archive to be viewed freely by anyone at anytime throughout the world wide web.
+Once finished, the entire 6-project endeavor will be donated to the Moving Image Archive to be viewed freely by anyone at anytime throughout the World Wide Web.

 “Visually & musically mesmerizing” (Jolie Lipsig), Who Are U.S. “is like a highlighter, making me take notice of beauty I would probably walk past” (Matthew Lux, musician).
 "There are many such 'narratives' a viewer might draw from the work, which, like Whitman, 'contains multitudes'" (Charles Smith, Poet/photographer).
 "An absolutely unique experience - for film, for art, for music” (Joel Layton, Director of Art House Cinema 502, UT), Silver Ochre offers “a fresh sight & sound take on the road trip and all points, people & things in between.”
 (Keif Henley, Guild Cinema, NM) Who Are U.S. “combines the quotidian with charged moments of social interaction” (Live Eye TV).